-We show the value of redeeming Amex points for cash back, gift cards, Amazon, Membership Rewards travel and transfers to travel partners.
+We examine the value of redeeming Amex points for cash back, gift cards, Amazon, American Express Travel and transfers to travel partners.

 If you love having reward redemption options, then the American Express Membership Rewards program delivers, giving you a long list of ways to spend your points and use your credit card rewards.
-But some pack more punch than others.
+But some redemption methods pack a bigger punch than others.

 With a few exceptions, airfare redemptions deliver the best value on your Membership Rewards points.
 And, if you want to go the extra mile (or thousands of extra miles), then consider transferring your points to one of American Express’ travel partners.
 You can get values of 2 cents per point or more by finding sweet spots in the redemption tiers.

 The American Express Travel portal is a full-fledged travel site that lets you book all kinds of travel, including hotels, vacation packages and cruises.
-All travel booked through the American Express Travel portal (besides airfare) is booked at a rate of 0.7 cents per point.
+When you book travel through the American Express Travel portal (besides airfare) you’ll get a rate of 0.7 cents per point.
 This makes it a relatively unattractive option for using your American Express points.

-Like most travel sites, American Express Travel lets you search for airfare within a date range and from a variety of airlines.
+Like most travel sites, Amex Travel lets you search for airfare within a date range and from a variety of airlines.
 You can book any available flight with your rewards starting at 5,000 points.
 The average value per point for airfare is 1 cent, and there are no blackout dates or restrictions, as long as the flight itself is available.

-To the airline, tickets booked through American Express Travel appear as cash tickets, so you will earn miles and elite status on your rewards flight.
+To the airline, tickets you book through American Express Travel appear as cash tickets, so you’ll earn miles and elite status on your rewards flight.
 This is another factor you should consider when determining the overall value of your ticket.

-A note of caution: Airfare on American Express Travel can run higher than average.
-Also, you’ll need to subtract booking fees from the overall value of the ticket.
-There’s a $6.99 fee for domestic airfare and vacation packages, a $10.99 fee for international airfare and vacation packages and a $39 fee for phone reservations.
+Airfare prices on American Express Travel are generally competitive compared to other travel sites.
+However, you’ll need to subtract booking fees from the overall value of the ticket.
+There’s a $6.99 fee for domestic airfare and vacation packages, $10.99 fee for international airfare and vacation packages and $39 fee for phone reservations.
 Before you make a booking, you should compare with other travel sites to ensure that you’re getting the most bang for your buck.

 If you’re willing to spend a little time and effort, you can find transfer redemptions worth two or three times the value you get through the travel portal.